Ruston3/strategic-forecasting-model/README.md

 ### 1. Data Acquisition & Engineering

-- **Source**: Data was sorced from the SEC's EDGAR database - 47 quarters of historical financial data summarised by accountants filing on behalf of Microsoft.
+- **Source**: I sourced the data from the SEC's EDGAR database - 47 quarters of historical financial data summarised by accountants filing on behalf of Microsoft.
-- **Challenge**: Raw data from yfinance proved insufficient, requiring direct extraction from SEC filings
+- **Challenge**: Raw data from the yfinance Python package proved insufficient, requiring direct extraction from SEC filings
 - **Solution**: Located and parsed financial summaries from submissions in several different formats.

 ### 2. Data Processing & Transformation